razorpay/opencensus-php/app/Gateway/Upi/Icici/README.md

 - status_code: Response code from Bank
 - vpa: Filled when customer makes payment, asserted to be same when we get response

+## Refund

+- Make sure you are on atleast v2.3 of the doc (which has a refunds API)

 ## Weirdness

 - Payment remains in `created`, not `authorized`, so flow is async